 BYU Meal Plans make it easier for you to save time and money by offering many options for convenient and affordable meals.
 For students living in Helaman Halls, a meal plan is required.
 Students may select from any of the following plans: Open Door 7, Dining Plus, Basic, or Dining Dollars Blue.

 If you're living in other on- or off-campus housing units meal plans are available, but optional.
-Click the do it link on the 'Buy a Meal Plan' task below to learn about your meal plan options.
+Click here to learn about your meal plan options.

 Payments for your on-campus housing and meal plans can be made online through My Financial Center.